 For running multiple benchmarks the class BenchmarkSuite was created.
 It takes a list of BenchmarkCases and runs them through a BenchmarkType.
 The Suite manages starting, pausing and stopping of going through list.
 It updates the statistics gathered on each cycle.
 By injecting an onCycle method, the App component can give live feedback about the progress.

-Add digram: state machine for suite
+Figure 2: The state machine for the benchmark suite